On fairness of multi-center allocation problems: Related literature

 \section{Related literature}

 The paper closest to ours is \citet{ekici2024} and we further discuss the relation between his and ours in Section~\ref{sec:qr}.
-The main result of this paper contributes to the literature that studies TTC from an axiomatic perspective, e.g., \citet{ma1994}.\footnote{\citet{morrill2024top} provide an excellent survey on this topic.}
+The main result of this paper contributes to the literature that studies TTC from an axiomatic perspective, e.g., \citet{ma1994}. \citet{morrill2024top} provide a comprehensive survey on this topic.